Datavault-UK/automate-dv-docs/docs/tutorial/tut_getting_started.md

 1. Some prior knowledge of Data Vault 2.0 architecture.
 Read more: [dbtvault pre-requisite knowledge](../index.md#pre-requisite)

-2. We assume you already have a raw staging layer, PSA (Persistent Staging Area) or Data Lake.
+2. We assume you already have a raw staging layer, PSA or Data Lake.

 3. You should read our [best practices](../best_practices.md) guidance.